South West Rail Link

 The South West Rail Link is a NSW Government initiative to respond to issues of reliability and passenger growth on the metropolitan rail network and population growth in south-west Sydney.

 The South West Rail Link includes a major upgrade of Glenfield Station and bus/rail interchange and a new twin track passenger rail line from Glenfield to Leppington via Edmondson Park.
-Construction of the South West Rail Link commenced at Glenfield in August 2009.
+Construction of the South West Rail Link was completed in 2014.

 Scope of works